bbauska/W3Cx-3of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center" width="100%">
 <img src="./images/image255.png?raw=true"
   width="20%"
-   alt="Numeric keyboard on Safari IOS" />
+  alt="Numeric keyboard on Safari IOS." />
 </p>

 Examples on desktop (the width will be adjusted depending on the min and max attributes):